 a.
 Those who placed their seal on the document: At the end of Nehemiah chapter 9, the people had come to a place of decision, and now, collectively, the nation was going to do something about it by entering into a covenant.

 i.
-Nehemiah 9:38 gives the sense of this: And because of all this, we make a sure covenant and write it; and our leaders and our Levites and our priests shall seal it.
+Nehemiah 9:38 gives the sense of this: And because of all this, we make a sure covenant and write it; our leaders, our Levites, and our priests seal it.

 ii.
-In Nehemiah 9:38, make a covenant is literally “cut a covenant”; covenants were not made in the ancient world, they were cut – because almost always an animal was sacrificed as part of the covenant.
+In Nehemiah 9:38, make a covenant is literally “cut a covenant.”
+This phrasing was used because covenants were not made in the ancient world, they were cut.
+Almost always an animal was sacrificed as part of “signing” the covenant.
 A covenant always cost something, and our point of decision will cost us something – the self-life, comfort, ease, some of the passing pleasures of this world.
-Count the cost to see if it’s worth it!

 b.
 Those who placed their seal on the document: It was wonderful for the nation as a whole to feel that something had to be done about the sin problem among them.
-But it was meaningless unless individuals came forth to say, “we will do something about this.”
-Here are the leaders (84 in all) willing to put their name on the line for the covenant before God.
+But it was meaningless unless individuals came forward to say, “we will do something about this.”
+Here were the leaders (84 in all) willing to put their names on the line for the covenant before God.

 c.
 On the document: These people in Nehemiah’s day knew the customs of making covenants, and they knew how important covenants were to God.
 They remembered God made a covenant with Abraham, promising that both a nation and the Messiah would descend from him; God made a covenant with Moses and the nation of Israel when He gave them the law at Mount Sinai; God made a covenant with King David, promising the Messiah would come from his family.
 But the greatest covenant, the New Covenant instituted by the Messiah, was yet to come.

 2. (9-13) The Levites who signed the covenant.